khoitran98/images-repository/README.md

 * Uploaded image is stored in the AWS S3.
 * Each image has an user_id as a foreign key; its AWS S3 url reference, title, hash(bigint unsigned) is stored in a MySQL database (hosted on AWS RDS).
 * Search is implemented by using MySQL's BIT_COUNT to compare the hash between the search image's hash and those of the database's images.
 A BIT_COUNT < 5 is considered a match.
-* Live version currently hosted on heroku.
+* Live version currently hosted on Heroku.